useblocks/groundwork/docs/foreword.rst

 groundwork was created to glue code-snippets from various developers together and make their nested functions easily available.

-In Python, the is commonly achieved by importing modules, initialising a class of them and storing the class instance in a local or global variable.
+In Python this is commonly achieved by importing modules, initialising a class of them and storing the class instance in a local or global variable.
 However, these mechanism aren't really dynamic and the relationship between different classes and objects is hard-coded, without any chance to change it during runtime.